 Read through these steps, and don’t be afraid to start a garden.
 You can do this!

 Disclaimer: This post contains affiliate links.
 See my disclosure policy for more information.

 Gardening for Beginners: How to Start a Garden in 8 Simple Steps

 Step 1: Choose the best location to start your garden

-- Ideally this spot gets morning sun – look for a spot that gets between 6-8 hours of sun (a little more or less is ok).
+- Ideally, this spot gets morning sun – look for a spot that gets at least 6-8 hours of sun (more is ok).
 You might need to provide shade in the summer in hot areas like Arizona.

 - There should also be a water source nearby or within a hose distance.